togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 ## Be the Javascriptiest

 While there is some general philosophizing here, this is largely a step-by-step for building your own jquery collapsing widget.
 It is a writeup of my talk at [Sql Saturday #324 - Baton Rouge](http://sqlsaturday.com/324/eventhome.aspx).
 As such, it might seem lengthy and rambling.
-But the talk was over an hour so...
+But the talk was over an hour so that's where we're at.

-It all started as a joke, or rather as [Mike Huguet](http://geekswithblogs.net/mikehuguet/Default.aspx) bugging me to submit something on javascript to which I responded with a flurry of serious submissions along with this silly, silly title.
-To nobody's surprise but my own, it of course got selected.
-I didn't know what to do with it.
-Oh well.
+This talk started as a joke, or rather as [Mike Huguet](http://geekswithblogs.net/mikehuguet/Default.aspx) bugging me to submit something on javascript to which I responded with a flurry of serious submissions along with this silly, silly title.
+The fact that it got selected should probably not surprise me, yet it did all too much.
+I scratched my head over what I wanted to present.
+You see, for the last three or four years I've repeatedly given talks of how javascript is not all that complicated.
+I've given talks on Underscore, jQuery, and Javascript basics, constantly emphasizing that if you stick to the simpler concepts; perhaps its time to try something new?
+How about some live coding?

-Fortunately I've got a lot to say.
-About Javascript especially.
+Yeah, that sounds fun.

-But before I start, any time you want to talk javascript it's good to understand it's history as a baseline.
-Rather than rehashing the exact thing I said, [here's a series](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) of actually [factual articles](http://dailyjs.com/history-of-javascript.html).
-The general gist is this: *Brendan Eich was given ten days by Netscape to invent a browser language.
+Before I start, any time you want to talk javascript it's good to understand it's history as a baseline.
+[Here's a series](https://www.w3.org/community/webed/wiki/A_Short_History_of_JavaScript) of actually [factual articles](http://dailyjs.com/history-of-javascript.html).
+However, the general gist is this: *Brendan Eich was given ten days by Netscape to invent a browser language.
 He based it on Scheme.
-Marketing decided that it should look like Java, so it got some angle brackets.* The reason it is important to know this - there are parts of Javascript simply make no sense except in the historical context.
+Marketing decided that it should look like Java, so it got some angle brackets.* It's imiportant to keep this abbreviated history in mind as some parts of Javascript make sense only in this context.

-Another note.
-If you have not read this book.
+Oh, and another note, if you have not read this book.

 ![Javascript the Good Parts](http://ecx.images-amazon.com/images/I/518QVtPWA7L._BO2,204,203,200_PIsitb-sticker-arrow-click,TopRight,35,-76_AA300_SH20_OU01_.jpg)